RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_text_extractor_class.md

-Adding the Text Extractor Class
+# Adding the Text Extractor Class
-===

-In this chapter you will learn how to add a separate class that helps you access segment content such as text and tag pairs.
+This section explains how to add a helper class that gives you access to segment content such as text and tag pairs.

-Add the Text Extractor Helper Class
+## Add the Text Extractor Helper Class
---

-A segment is like a container that can include (apart from 'normal' text) various types of elements such as tag pairs, placeholders, comments, locked content, etc. In our simple implementation we would like to focus on how to retrieve text and tag pairs only.
-These are the elements that are most commonly found in a segment.
+A segment acts as a container for several element types, including text, tag pairs, placeholders, comments, and locked content.
+This simple implementation focuses only on text and tag pairs because they are the most common elements in a segment.

-Add a new class to your project, called e.g. **BilTextExtractor.cs**.
-Since this class is also used to handle bilingual content, it needs to use the namespace S```dl.FileTypeSupport.Framework.BilingualApi```.
-The class must implement the interface [IMarkupDataVisitor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IMarkupDataVisitor.yml), which provides access to the markup data elements found in a segment.
+Add a new class to your project, for example **BilTextExtractor.cs**.
+Because this class handles bilingual content, add the `Sdl.FileTypeSupport.Framework.BilingualApi` namespace.
+The class must implement the [IMarkupDataVisitor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IMarkupDataVisitor.yml) interface, which provides access to the markup data elements in a segment.

-Generate the Plain Text
+## Generate the Plain Text
---

-Now add the following members to your class:
+Add the following members to your class:

 # [C#](#tab/tabid-1)
 ```cs